imazen/resizer/BuilderExtensions.md

 <span style="color:red">**_Why is the `DecodeStream()` override not
 sufficient?
 Why does this appear to get handled twice?_**</span>

+Some parsers only tell you that they can't handle a format by throwing an exception.
+However, if we tell the plugins to not throw exceptions, we won't get any feedback about other categories of problems.

+Thus, DecodeStream lets the first appropriate parser take a stab at the problem.
+The exception is later re-thrown if DecodeStreamFailed can't produce an alternate, working parser.

+DecodeStreamFailed indicates that file parsers should *not* throw any exceptions - they just pass control to the next plugin parser in the line.

 >### `public virtual Bitmap DecodeStream(Stream s, ResizeSettings settings, string optionalPath)`

 Called to decode an image `Stream` into a `Bitmap`.
 The FreeImage, WIC,